jacecotton/tcds/docs/src/theming/index.md

 ## Usage
 There are two approaches to modifying the theme: writing CSS custom properties directly (overrides), or modifying the token files and rebuilding the Design System (forking).

+We do not recommend adding your own CSS overrides except through custom properties due to likely issues with specificity, scope, and our use of the shadow DOM.
+Using custom properties ensures maintainability and scalability over time, especially as the Design System receives updates to the rest of the codebase.

+It is possible custom properties and tokens change with updates, but these breaking changes will be indicated within the release notes and migration guidance will be given.

 ### CSS overrides
 This is the easiest and simplest way to subtheme.
 Simply create a `:root` block somewhere in your CSS and override variables as needed, based on what the documentation indicates is available.
-(We advise that you do this inside a `@layer` that takes precedence over the existing Design System CSS.)
+We advise that you do this inside a `@layer` that takes precedence over the existing Design System CSS.

+In this example, we're overriding tokens documented in the [Identity](/identity) section:

 {% set subtheme_ex %}
 @layer my-subtheme {